Du4nG/SSG-2/content/posts/diaspora/index.md

 ​\
 ​\
 \
-Look at this cutie pie holding the teddy bear!
+Look at this cutie pie holding the teddy bear !
 Was that something engraved in my mind, that I craved at the moment I laid eyes on those machines, something that used to calm my inner child, years ago, brought me to the Garden of Eden.
 \
 \
 ​